MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/communication-compliance-policies.md

 > [!NOTE]
 > Policies using classifiers will inspect and evaluate messages with a word count of six or greater.
 Messages containing less than six words aren't evaluated in policies using classifiers.
 To identify and take action on shorter messages containing inappropriate content, we recommend including a custom keyword dictionary to communication compliance policies monitoring for this type of content.

-For information about trainable classifiers in Microsoft 365, see [Getting started with trainable classifiers](classifier-get-started-with.md).
+For information about trainable classifiers, see [Getting started with trainable classifiers](classifier-get-started-with.md).

 ### Optical character recognition (OCR)